lin-tianyu/Stable-Diffusion-Seg/README.md

 # Stable-Diffusion-Seg
-Codebase for "Stable Diffusion Segmentation for Biomedical Images with Single-step Reverse Process"
+Codebase for `Stable Diffusion Segmentation for Biomedical Images with Single-step Reverse Process`.